The 4th Largest Cathedral

-The interior is plain, cold and stark.
+The interior is plain, cold, and stark.
 The mosaic pavements (pictures below) are something I love to photograph.

 There are no masterpiece paintings in this Duomo except the magnificent fresco ceiling.
-It is hard to imagine it took two centuries for the cathedral to be considered completed.
+It is hard to imagine it took two centuries for the cathedral to be considered complete.
 The star attraction within the cathedral is Giorgio Vasari‘s frescoes of the Last Judgment (1572-1579)

 We have been very lucky to visit Florence several times.
 Each time, there is scaffolding somewhere around part of the exterior for cleaning.
 I think that by the time they go around this enormous complex, it is time to start all over again!
 Not sure anyone will ever have a picture without some scaffolding and screening in it.

-The dimensions of the building are: Building area 8,300 square metres (89,340 square feet), length 153 metres (502 feet), width 38 metres (125 feet), width at the crossing 90 metres (300 feet).
-The height of the arches in the aisles is 23 metres (75 feet).
-The height of the dome is 114.5 metres (375.7 feet).
+The dimensions of the building is 8,300 square meters (89,340 square feet), length 153 meters (502 feet), width 38 meters (125 feet), and width at the crossing 90 meters (300 feet).
+The height of the arches in the aisles is 23 meters (75 feet).
+The height of the dome is 114.5 meters (375.7 feet).